preeti-0001/jam/README.md

 - Used the trained model to generate song recommendations for user queries with `python run_implementation.py -p <path_to_model_folder>`

 ## Output
-The model generates personalized recommendations based on user ID and query.
+The model generates top-K personalized recommendation song IDs (ranked by relevance) based on user ID and query.
 Different users receive similar items but in different ranking orders, indicating user-specific preference modeling.

 <div align="center">